Abortion Information Texas# 1 Source for Abortion Information in South Texas

 SAVE YOURSELF MONEY

 Even non-profit abortion providers charge fees for all of their services.
-Non-profit abortion clinics may use a “sliding scale” payment schedule that is based on your income, but you will have fees you will have to either pay yourself, submit to insurance, or apply to Medicare.
+Non-profit abortion clinics may use a “sliding scale” payment schedule that is based on your income, but you will have fees you will have to either pay yourself, submit to insurance, or apply to Medicaid.

 All of our services are 100% free and confidential.
 Pregnancy Center of the Coastal Bend is a non-profit organization that is free for everyone, regardless of financial circumstances.
 We exist to provide accurate medical information and support to women and men facing an unplanned pregnancy.
 Request an appointment online.